October 13, 2025

 Everyone can work together collecting and organizing references

-Simpler than Figma for reference work:
+Simpler than Figma for reference work

 You're not paying for design tools you don't need

-Focus on organizing content, not pixel-perfect design work
+Clean visual canvas focused on organizing content, not pixel-perfect design work

-The workflow is dead simple: Drop videos and images on your canvas → Organize them visually → Use as your screen recording background → No more juggling multiple tools or manually exporting frames.
+The workflow is dead simple: Drop videos and images on your canvas, organize them visually, use as your screen recording background.
+No more juggling multiple tools or manually exporting frames.

 If you're using Figma just to organize visual references and hitting the "no video support" wall, Kosmik solves exactly that problem.
-Plus, the free plan includes AI features and unlimited canvases, no credit card required.

 How do I choose between Kosmik, Miro, and FigJam?

-Choose Kosmik if you want:
+Choose Kosmik if you want

 AI-powered content discovery and auto-organization